WebDev-globe/Twiiter-Like-Bot/README.md

 # Twitter Like Bot

-This program likes tweets with the given keyword set
+This program "likes" tweets with the given keyword set

 Programming Language : Python